Disclaimer: Rumiko Takahashi owns Ranma. The only character I've invented is Yuki. Please don't sue!

 Ranma cursed silently to himself as he felt the change.
 He had grown to not abhor the curse as he once had in the last year, but it was still aggravating to change when he didn't want to.
 After standing in the alley for about a minute and not hearing anything again, she turned to leave when she heard the cry again.
 This time, Akane heard it too.
 It wasn't coming from any of the windows that faced the alley, nor were there any other people around.
 The only place it could come from was in the dumpster.

 "Akane, take the packages.
 I'm going to jump in and see what I can find."
 Ranma hopped up onto the lip of the dumpster, prayed silently that the sound wasn't a cat, and slid in gently.
 She had just thrown a trash bag out of the way, when she saw a blanket wrapped around something.
 She picked it up, and opened the blanket to come face to face with a baby.
-Ranma stared at the newborn, shocked that anyone would leave a baby in a dumpster like that.
-The baby couldn't have been more than a year old.
+Ranma stared at the child, shocked that anyone would leave a baby in a dumpster like that.
+The baby couldn't have been more than a few months old.
 Its hair was sparse on its head, and was a dark red.
 It's eyes were dark brown, almost to the point of being black.
 Its skin was pure white, almost as if it was painted that colour.
 The baby looked back at Ranma with wide eyes, and then smiled and made small cooing noises.
 Ranma blinked a few times before calling out to Akane.
 "It looks like we have one more parcel Akane…"

 Ranma and Akane walked up to the dojo gate, each carrying something.
 Ranma had reverted to his male form at a tea shop on the way home, and was carrying the packages – better stacked this time so he could see where he was going – while Akane carried the baby.
 They had taken it to the nearest police station to see if it was a missing child, but nobody had reported anything recently.
 They had left their phone number with the police in case anything came up.
 Ranma had wanted to leave the baby with the police in case the parents came by looking for it, but they couldn't take it.
 The officer behind the desk didn't seem to think that anyone would come looking for it, considering they found it in the dumpster.
 "If you found it in a dumpster, chances are it was an unwanted pregnancy, and the mother was trying to get rid of it," he had said.